Adidas Response 3MC 2020 Review by The Good Ride

 Boards: Gentemstick Mantaray 156, Korua Pencil, Lib Tech Box Knife

 Foot Width: D bordering on E

 Calves (Bottom of boot): 12”

 Sizing/Fit: The Adidas Response 3MC has the same fit as the 2019 Response and it runs about ½ size too big so it’s best to size down.
 For example, I am a true size 9 and fit an 8.5 perfectly.
+If you are in the UK, Adidas seems to be the exception there and readers have reported they fit true.
 They also run wide which isn’t a big deal if you run narrow and still has a pretty snug fit around the ankle but a wider footed guy will really appreciate the extra width.
 I’m right in between a D and E width and I have lot’s of room on the sides.
 An E or even some EE’s could easily fit these.
 These run wider than some actual wide boots I have tried.
 Even Peter with much narrower feet than mine has no problem with Adidas boots.

 Adjustability: Very good upper and lower adjustability and this double BOA is completely separate.
 So if you like a tighter top of the boot and loose bottom or vice versa you can make that happen.
 I also love that if you have a few boards in the quiver you can loosen the top to have a little less response for mellower boards and tighten it up for more aggressive boards in your quiver.
 Traditional lace is still the best for that but this doesn’t do a bad job.